schellek/debug/README.md

 void HelloWorld(void)
 {
   /// Hello World is only printed, when DEBUG is defined
-  /// Neither "Hello %s\r\n" as well as "World" are also not stored in their corresponding section
+  /// Neither "Hello %s" as well as "World" are also not stored in their corresponding section
   /// when DEBUG is not defined
   PRINTF("Hello %s" FMT_ENDL, "World");
   LOG("Hello again!"
 FMT_ENDL);